kata-containers/kata-containers/docs/how-to/how-to-build-and-test-ccv0.md

         drwxr-xr-x 12 root root   240 Jan 20 10:03 rootfs
         ```
         which shows how the image has been pulled and then unbundled on the guest.
-    - Leave the kata shell by running:
+    - Leave the Kata guest shell by running:
       ```bash
       $ exit
       ```